igmmgi/EegFun.jl/docs/src/demos/plot_erp_image.md

 This demo shows how to create ERP image plots for visualizing single-trial EEG activity.

-This demo shows how to create ERP image plots for visualizing single-trial EEG activity.

 ### What is an ERP Image?

 An ERP image displays single-trial data as a 2D heatmap: